Careers

 • Specialized training in violence/trauma in the family from a recognized program.

-• Direct experience working with women and children who have experienced violence an asset
+• A minimum of one-year direct experience working with women and children who have experienced violence, or an equivalent combination of education, training, and experience.

 Job Skills and Abilities